 Q) Is it necessary to roast almonds and pistachios?

 No, not necessary.
-But roasting augments the flavor, therefore recommended to do so.
+But roasting augments the flavour, therefore recommended to do so.

 Q) Can I grind all the ingredients together?

-It’s better to grind almonds separately and then mix this in the rest of the powdered ingredients.
+Its better to grind almonds separately and then mix this in rest of the powdered ingredients.
 This is because almonds release oil when grounded for too long.
-And this will turn the powder a little mushy.
+And this will turn the powder little mushy.

 Let’s Connect!